 The technology is called Contour Crafting and can reduce construction costs, reduce material waste, reduce the construction time as well as accidents on sites.
 The 3D concrete printing technology is evolving rapidly and the market is expected to hit highs of $56.4 million by 2021.
 However, the current technology is still bound by limitations.

-The method of contour crafting is used to create large-scale 3D models and allows a smooth finish.
+The method of contour crafting is used to create large-scale 3D models with a smooth finish.
 To create this, rails are implemented around the site.
 These are installed in order to guide a robotic arm that moves backward and forward to print concrete over many layers that eventually create a 3D model or piece of infrastructure.

 The machines used can be up to 32 m long, 10 m wide and 6.6 m tall and can be used to print full structures.
-These structures can be made on site with the use of concrete and glass fibers.
+These structures can be made on-site with the use of concrete and glass fibers.

-‘The man who 3D prints houses’, also known as Enrico Dini, is an Italian architect uses a D-Shaped 3D printer to create interesting structures.
+‘The man who 3D prints houses’, also known as Enrico Dini, is an Italian architect who uses a D-Shaped 3D printer to create interesting structures.
 This machine uses layers of sand mixed with binding powder to make it harden.
 This machine is 4 m wide by 4 m long and is able to create a smaller structure of around 6 m3 in size.

 Furthermore, the Dutch company MX3D, in collaboration with Air Liquide and ArcelorMittal, has created an alternative and innovative construction method known as Wire Arc Additive Manufacturing (WAAM).
 This method allows consumers to create metal structures using a 6-axis machine.
 This method can print 2 kilograms of material per hour.